dps923/winter2020/graded-work/assign2.md

 * The prototype cell style should be "Subtitle", so that we can show two lines of text.

-* The table view will enable TWO kinds of navigation (disclosure, and detail), so configure its accessory as "Detail Disclosure".
+* The table view will allow TWO kinds of navigation (detail, and disclosure), so configure its accessory as "Detail Disclosure".

 * In the controller code, set the return value for the "number of sections" method to 1.

-* Set the return value for the "number of rows" to the count of items in the array (data source).
+* Set the return value for the "number of rows" to the count of items in the array (which is the data source).

 * Configure the cell's text content.
 Use this guidance: